How Spain’s social housing imploded

 The country’s investment in social housing is just 0.79 percent of Gross Domestic Product, about half the European average, according to Human Rights Watch.

-Rather than offer subsidies to help people rent cheaply, Spain’s government has focussed on helping people to buy.
+Rather than offer subsidies to help people rent cheaply, Spain’s government has focused on helping people to buy.
 Social

 housing tenants have typically rented for around 10 years and then been given the option to buy.